 If you're on the field:

 We get it: When you're in the game, you've got your eye on the prize.
 You're focused on nothing other than the competition at hand.
 You want to win; no, you need to win.
-Although you may want to channel all your energy into winning, just remember to be considerate of the other athletes.
+Although you may want to channel all your energy into winning, remember to be considerate of the other athletes.
 Play by the rules.
-Work with—not against—your teammates, and listen to your coach.
-Don't fight with the ref or risk getting disqualified by using crude language or provoking injuries.
+Work with—not against—your teammates, and listen to your coach if there is one.
+Don't fight with the ref or risk getting disqualified by using crude language or worse provoking injuries.

 If you're watching from the sidelines:

-You're wearing your team's colors and a giant foam finger, belting out the official fight song and clicking away on your camera.
-Is there anything else you need to remember?
+You're wearing your team's colors, face paint and a giant foam finger, belting out the official fight song and napping pics left and right.
+All well within the standard bounds of spectator etiquette.